 Posting Requirements

 An overtime list showing the overtime groups, employee names, and cumulative Preferred, Other, and Refused overtime shall be posted by the fifth working day of each month.
 The overtime hours posted shall be considered correct unless written objection is filed by the employee within ten (10) days of the posting date.

+For surface production, the totality method will be used.
+The overtime list shall be updated as overtime is assigned.
+Members will have “view only” access to the list.
+The Company shall maintain call-out records for the current and previous year, and these records shall be available to the Union upon request.

 Special Provisions